jonathanmorgan/context_analysis/README.md

 <!-- TOC -->

-sourcenet is a django application for capturing and analyzing networks of news based on articles.
+context_text is a django application for capturing and analyzing networks of news based on articles.
 In order for database migrations to work, you need to use django 1.7 or greater.  south_migrations are present, but they won't be updated going forward.

 # Installation and configuration

-This Django application is dependent on the sourcenet application.
+This Django application is dependent on the context_text application.

-Before you can use this, you need to install and configure sourcenet.
+Before you can use this, you need to install and configure context_text.

-For instructions on installing and configuring sourcenet, see [https://github.com/jonathanmorgan/sourcenet](https://github.com/jonathanmorgan/sourcenet).
+For instructions on installing and configuring context_text, see [https://github.com/jonathanmorgan/context_text](https://github.com/jonathanmorgan/context_text).

 ## OS packages